 Systems (IPS).
 These systems play a crucial role in identifying, mitigating, and preventing security threats while ensuring the integrity and resilience of digital infrastructures.

 Intrusion and penetration generally refer to unauthorized access to a system or network.
 Such attempts can be carried out by exploiting security vulnerabilities or bypassing relevant protocols.
 Types of intrusions include brute force attacks, SQL injections, phishing attacks, and malware distribution, among others.
-Unauthorized intrusions can lead to severe consequences such as data theft, service disruptions, and financial losses.Intrusion Detection Systems (IDS) play a critical role in monitoring network traffic for suspicious activities and potential threats.
+Unauthorized intrusions can lead to severe consequences such as data theft, service disruptions, and financial losses.
+IDSs play a critical role in monitoring network traffic for suspicious activities and potential threats.
 IDS enables the detection of anomalies that indicate unauthorized access or malicious attempts.
 To achieve this, IDS analyzes network packets, system logs, and other sources to identify patterns that match known attack signatures or behaviors.
 According to Fuchsberger, IDS is highly significant in alerting administrators to potential security breaches, allowing timely intervention and providing an essential layer of defense [1].

 Dorothy E. Denning’s paper, An Intrusion-Detection Model (1987), was one of the first studies to propose a systematic approach for detecting unauthorized access and anomalies in computer systems [2].
 Denning’s approach was based on profiling by utilizing metrics such as user activity patterns and resource usage to establish a baseline of normal activities.
 According to this model, when activities deviate significantly from the baseline, the system flags them as potential intrusions.
 This study emphasized the importance of real-time monitoring and dynamic adaptation to new threats.
 Denning’s study laid the theoretical foundation for incorporating more sophisticated techniques, such as machine learning, to reduce false positives and enhance detection capabilities.
 In addition to IDS, another study focusing on proactive defense introduced Snort, an open-source network intrusion detection and prevention system, which provides a flexible and powerful tool for real-time traffic analysis and intrusion detection [3].
 The Snort tool utilized a rule-based language to define traffic patterns and signatures indicative of malicious activity, enabling real-time traffic analysis.
 The integration of machine learning (ML) into IDS has significantly enhanced the capabilities of these systems by automating and improving traditional IDS approaches.
 ML techniques offer advanced methodologies for analyzing large volumes of network data, identifying patterns, and predicting potential threats with higher accuracy and efficiency.
 In this study, some of the main contributions in the literature regarding the relationship between machine learning and IDS are summarized before moving on to the implementation phase.
 By leveraging historical attack data, ML algorithms automate the learning process and enable the detection of previously unseen intrusion types.